natebrunelle/cs2102/markdown/pledge.md

   away from my workspace, and to safely spend time outside.

-**I will be connected with others, and look out for the well-being of my classmates.** I will bee creative in maintaining and reinforcing communities in my classes and living spaces I will seek safe social interactions with fellow students and others in the university community.
+**I will be connected with others, and look out for the well-being of my classmates.** I will be creative in maintaining and reinforcing communities in my classes and living spaces I will seek safe social interactions with fellow students and others in the university community.